5 Simple Reasons You Should Use Fewer Business Tools

 When using numerous business tools in their daily work, users often need to switch between them.

 Each SaaS tool answers a specific question, achieves a particular task, and solves certain problems.
 On a regular workday, people need to handle tens of questions, tasks, and problems.

 It’s no big secret that multitasking has a negative effect on our productivity.
 Research has revealed that it takes people an average of 16 minutes to refocus on a task after being distracted.
 It also takes a lot of time to adjust your mind to working with a new tool.

 For example, an average Slack user is active 320 minutes every workday.
 That’s 5.3 hours of potentially getting pinged with a question, breaking the focus and workflow.

-When compared with team collaboration tools, email doesn’t seem the largest time waster anymore.
+When compared with team collaboration tools, the email doesn’t seem the largest time waster anymore.
 At least it’s not demanding the constant attention of your team.